chriscamacho/Jgles2/readme.md

-...well close(ish) at the moment the test class shows a single triangle rotating and moving in a 3d view and exits when the escape key is pressed
+...well close(ish) at the moment the test class shows a single triangle rotating and moving in a 3d view and exits when the escape key is pressed there is mouse handling too as well as support for window resizing